LinkedEarth/PaleoBooks/doc/contributor_guide.rst

     * - `filename`
       - the name of the notebook (without `.ipynb`)
     * - `thumbnail`
-      - the name of the thumbnail image for *this specific chapter* (assumed to be .png, if not indicated)
+      - the name of the thumbnail image for *this specific chapter* (can be .png or .jpg, assumed to be .png if not indicated)
     * - tags
       - below this are the tags (among three categories: domains, packages, format) assigned to the chapter card in the library (note: tags should be short but may include spaces)
     * - domains